 Installing the Electrical Circuit

-The first step is to install a 20-amp circuit from the electrical service panel, if one is not already installed.
+The first step is to install a 20-amp circuit from the electrical service panel if one is not already installed.
 To add a circuit cable, drill a hole down through the floor into the basement or crawlspace.
 Then, install 12 AWG cable from the dishwasher space to the service panel.
-Leave about 6 feet of cable sticking through the hole by the dishwasher.
+Leave about six feet of cable sticking through the hole by the dishwasher.
 This will allow the dishwasher to be pulled out during servicing.
 Tape the wire to the floor with a piece of duct tape so it doesn't slip down through the hole.
 Have an electrician install a new circuit breaker in the service panel and make the final wiring connections.
 If there is an existing circuit for the dishwasher, be sure that the power is turned off to the circuit.

 Drilling Holes in the Cabinets

 Connecting the Drain Hose

 Insert the hose through the hole and attach it to the dishwasher drain fitting on your sink drain.
 If your drain doesn't have a dishwasher fitting, replace the drain tailpiece (the vertical pipe directly below the sink) with a dishwasher tailpiece (wye fitting).
-An alternative is to connect to the dishwasher nipple on a garbage disposal.
+An alternative is to connect to the dishwasher nipple on the garbage disposal.
 To use this nipple, remove the knockout in the center of the fitting hole by tapping it toward the disposer chamber (where the food goes) with a punch or screwdriver and a hammer.
 Remove the knockout plug (a small plastic disc) from inside the disposer chamber.
 Secure the drain hose to the drain fitting or disposer nipple with a hose clamp.
 Note: Some local plumbing codes require that dishwasher hoses connect to an air gap device.

 Connecting the Water Line